alphagov/pay-tech-docs/source/documentation/08-refunding-payments.md

 #### Refund notifications

-End users are automatically notified by email about payments (according to the settings you have entered in the self-service admin site), but not when a payment is refunded (either manually or via the API).
-You should arrange to notify end users about refunds as appropriate for your service.
+End users are automatically notified by email about successful payments (according to the settings you have entered in the self-service admin site), but not when a payment has either failed or is refunded (either manually or via the API).
+You should arrange to notify end users about payment failures and / or refunds as appropriate for your service.

+#### Refund Destination

+Refunds are sent back to the source account of the original payment.
+It is not possible to refund a payment to another card or bank account.
+If the original card expired or was canceled, the customer’s new card will be credited with the refund.
+If the customer does not have a new card, the refund should be sent to the customer’s bank account.